typpo/blog/source/_posts/2014-07-13-better-code-navigation-on-github.markdown

 ---
 layout: post
 title: "Better code navigation on GitHub"
-date: 2014-07-13 14:13
+date: 2014-07-22 14:13
 comments: true
 categories: [extensions, codenav]
 ---

 GitHub is great, but slightly lacking when it comes to browsing code in a project.
-The code search feature is not particularly well-suited for doing things like understanding code in a library, tracking down references, and finding usage examples within a repo.
+Its code search feature is not well-suited for doing things like browsing in a file, tracking down references, and finding usage examples within a repo.

 I built Chrome and Firefox extensions to fix this.
 [CodeNav](http://ianww.com/codenav) is an open-source project that adds several